richardmedyanto/richardmedyanto.github.io/content/page/cv/index.md

 comments: false
 ---

-## Education
+## 🧑 Profile

-* SMA St. Louis 1 Surabaya, 2016-2019
-* Bachelor of Engineering, Automotive and Robotics Engineering Program, BINUS ASO School of Engineering, 2019-2023 (Expected)
+My name is Richard Medyanto, an engineer with a passion for everything to do with technology.
+I have experimented with the various fields technology could transform, ranging from automotive and green energy to agriculture, as seen in my multiple past projects.
+In my free time, I like to make coffee and learn about new things.

-## Work Experience
+## 💼 Work Experience

+### Intern, FA Support (ＦＡサポート), Aug 2023

+* Worked on developing a concept design for an automated tray dropper.
+* Collaborated with a team of students to create the 3D design and animation for the created concept.

-### Hardware Engineer, Daun Pintar Raya, Oct 2022 - Present
+### Hardware Engineer, Daun Pintar Raya, Oct 2022 - Mar 2023

 * Worked on developing and maintaining the company's flagship products (hydroponics farming IoT devices).
 * Collaborated with multiple teams to implement new features.